Designing a Basic Template from Scratch

 The left one will be the account name.
 Double-click the text element and type a label “Account Name: ” in the text field.
 Do the same for the right one, but for the date instead, typing “Date: ” in the text field.

 Like before, drag a text element into that column to create a text box that extends across the entire page.
-Then, double-click the text element and type “Notes: {{note}}”.
-As you can see, we created a third variable called {{note}}.
+Then, double-click the text element and type 'Notes: '.
+And add a 'Note' field to the schema to create a third token.

 Let’s format this text to be a bit different from the rest.
 Click on the text element in the left-hand Properties pane, and navigate to the Text section to modify the properties of the text field, such as font and alignment.
 You can experiment with different fonts.
 Here, we selected the Montserrat font, with a bold weight, and font size of 20px.
 Then we set the alignment to be center-aligned.